Market Size

 The prevalence of schizophrenia among U.S adults is estimated to be around 1.5 million people per year.
 (National Alliance on Mental Illness, 2019).
 Schizophrenia is often diagnosed in young people during their late teens to early 30s, with symptoms commonly presenting earlier in males than in females.
 (National Institute of Mental Health, 2018)

-U.S. R&D investments divide approximately into 20% applied research, 16.5% basic research, and the remaining 63.5% in experimental development.
+U.S. R&D investments are divided approximately into 20% applied research, 16.5% basic research, and the remaining 63.5% in experimental development.
 Until 2021, the U.S. outspent all other countries in total R&D investments.

 Market Companies